bipio-server/bipio/README.md

 under My Account > Mounts > Create Mount.
 The BipIO website is not a first class citizen or tightly coupled to one particular endpoint, so you can mount your local install(s) even if behind a firewall.
 The dashboard will be migrated into express static middleware and distributed with Bipio at a later date.

+By itself, Bipio does not provide SSL termination or any load balancing beyond [node-cluster](http://nodejs.org/api/cluster.html).
+If you need SSL termination this should be delegated to a forward proxy such as NginX, Apache, HAProxy etc.

 Feel free to fork this repository and create pods as you need, and please help make [the community](https://groups.google.com/forum/#!forum/bipio-api) a better place.
 Pull Requests, issues, feature requests,